Guides

 Day 1-2: Import your owner database and deal history.
 Verify the data looks right.

 End of week: Review your pipeline.
-Every owner you're tracking should be in Scout, not in a spreadsheet.
-Every active deal should have a stage.
-Your outreach should be running without you manually managing each touch.
+Every owner you're tracking should be in Scout, not in a spreadsheet, and every active deal should have a stage, an NRA, and a next action — so you're working the list from Scout, not rebuilding it each morning.

 Get the weekly digest

-Industry insights and product updates for mineral acquisition professionals.
+Industry insights and product updates for oil & gas acquisition professionals.